Divorce Day – fact or fiction

 Don’t rush into anything

 If you’re not sure it’s over, make sure you dedicate some proper ‘time out’ to really consider whether separation is the best option.
-Click here to be guided through how to do this.
+Read our blog to be guided through how to do this.

-Divorce is a journey and can take around five months to sort out, so considering this and the communication you’ll have to still have with ex is important.
+Divorce is a journey and can take around five months to sort out, so considering this and the communication you’ll have to still have with your ex-partner is important.
 Use this guide to prepare for this tricky situation that will set you up for an amicable separation.

 Make sure you’re emotionally prepared for the journey ahead